ECbball333/Python-Crash-Course-Project/README.md

 ## 🚀 Next Steps

-The final project in the book is a game-based project (Alien Invasion), which I saved for last to focus on applications like automation and data visualization first.
+The final project in the book is a game-based project (Alien Invasion - Chapters 12-15), which I saved for last to focus on applications like automation and data visualization first.

 Up next:
 - Building the **Alien Invasion** game project